-The security capabilities offered by the Wizard IP are only truly effective when they are correctly used.
+The security capabilities offered by the Wizard IP Plus are only truly effective when they are correctly used.
 An open or weak password or unencrypted link can cause security loopholes and opportunities for potential intruders.
 For network links in general and direct Internet connections in particular, you should carefully consider and implement the following:

 - Ensure that encryption is enabled.

 By local configuration or by remote configuration. - Ensure that you have selected secure passwords with at least 8 characters and a mixture of upper and lower case and numeric characters.

 By remote configuration. - Reserve the admin password for administration use only and use a non-admin user profile for day-to-day access. - Use the latest Secure VNC viewer (this has more in-built security than is available with the Java viewer).
-To download the viewer. - Use non-standard port numbers. - Restrict the range of IP addresses that are allowed to access the Wizard IP to only those that you will need to use.
+To download the viewer. - Use non-standard port numbers. - Restrict the range of IP addresses that are allowed to access the Wizard IP Plus to only those that you will need to use.
 To restrict IP access. - Do NOT Force VNC protocol 3.3.
-Remote configuration. - Add a further level of inherent security by restricting access only via modem or ISDN dialup. - Ensure that the computer accessing the Wizard IP is clean of viruses and spyware and has up-to-date firewall and anti-virus software loaded that is appropriately configured. - Avoid accessing the Wizard IP from public computers.
+Remote configuration.
+Protocol 3.3 is a legacy version that does not offer any encryption. - Add a further level of inherent security by restricting access only via modem or ISDN dialup. - Ensure that the computer accessing the Wizard IP Plus is clean of viruses and spyware and has up-to-date firewall and anti-virus software loaded that is appropriately configured. - Avoid accessing the Wizard IP Plus from public computers.